 Buttercream is easier and more reliable for decoration

-If cake frosting and decoration is the main issue, then buttercream is your friend.
+If cake frosting and decoration are the main issues, then buttercream is your friend.
 It will stick to the cake, freeze well, harden nicely, and just plain be a pleasure to work with.
 Remember that smooth consistency ?
 This means piped flowers with a beautiful consistency and no weird edges !

 Cream cheese frosting is a little more difficult, in that it’s heavier and may slip off the cake at one point or another.
 Don’t try and do complex works of art with it, it won’t help you as much as you’d like it to.